tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these devices can hinder the diagnostic process in case of swallowing.
+• Health risk to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Furthermore, small elements of these products are able to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.